MarkT1065/wheeler/README.md

 ⚠️ Disclaimer

 This tool is for educational and research purposes only.
-Rallies CLI does not provide investment advice, recommendations, or financial guidance.
+Wheeler does not provide investment advice, recommendations, or financial guidance.
 All information provided is for informational purposes only and should not be considered as investment advice.
 Always consult with a qualified financial advisor before making any investment decisions.
 Past performance does not guarantee future results.
 Trading and investing involve risk of loss.

 ## Features